Letdown2491/waypoint-gtk/README.md

 - Use the search box to find snapshots by name or description
 - Quick filters: Last 7/30/90 days or show all
 - Match count shows how many snapshots match

-**Statistics:**
-- Click the statistics button (📊) to view:
-  - Total storage used by snapshots
-  - Timeline graph showing snapshot creation
-  - Package count trends

 **Preferences:**
 - Click the settings button (⚙️) to: